 Startling stat on Chlamydia: In the United States, a total of 1,708,569 chlamydial infections were reported to the CDC in 2017.

-Tip: If you’re sexually active, don’t hesitate to screen for STDs (and ask your healthcare provider what STD testing frequency they recommend for you).
+Tip: If you’re sexually active, don’t hesitate to test for STIs (and ask your healthcare provider what STD testing frequency they recommend for you).
+Learn more about our at-home Chlamydia & Gonorrhea Test.

 Melatonin levels can change with menopause.
 Many women experience sleep problems after menopause.
 One reason why?
 After menopause, levels of melatonin – a hormone that's vital for a regular sleep-wake cycle – tends to decrease.